 Related Companies: Controlled Groups FAQs

 It seems that businesses of all sizes are more frequently being structured using multiple companies and/or that business owners are acquiring interests in other companies.
-With the upcoming implementation of the Affordable Care Act, some companies are actively restructuring to stay below the 50-employee coverage threshold.
+With the implementation of the Affordable Care Act, some companies actively restructured to stay below the 50-employee coverage threshold.
 Regardless of the reason, there are complex IRS rules that must be considered when it comes to both the retirement and health benefits being offered to employees.

 During the mid-1980s, Congress created a series of complex rules that require all companies in a related group to be combined when determining whether employee benefit plans are providing adequate benefits to enough of the employee population.
 While this may sound onerous, with some careful planning, these rules can also be used to provide retirement benefits to multiple companies more cost effectively.